-According to study by university of Maryland Medical Center, most of individual intake phosphorous as twice as calcium intake, which create between calcium and phosphorous minerals and ultimately leads to calcium depletion from bones.
+According to a study by the University of Maryland Medical Center, most of the individual intake phosphorous as twice as calcium intake, which creates between calcium and phosphorous minerals and ultimately leads to calcium depletion from bones.

-It is necessary to maintain balance between phosphorous and calcium intake to prevent from bones abnormalities.
+It is necessary to maintain a balance between phosphorous and calcium intake to prevent from bones abnormalities.

 Potassium has significant importance in the body.
-Potassium plays a vital role in controlling fluid, handles cellular and electrical function in body.
-It generate positive ion (cat-ion) when it is dissolved in water and allow electricity to pass to perform various electrical functions.
-Due to this property this mineral is categorized as electrolytes.
+Potassium plays a vital role in controlling fluid, handles cellular and electrical function in the body.
+It generates positive ion (cation) when it is dissolved in water and allows electricity to pass to perform various electrical functions.
+Due to this property, this mineral is categorized as electrolytes.

 Role of Potassium in body

-- Potassium is very important mineral for nerve system as nerve system transform messages between body and brain.
+- Potassium is a very important mineral for the nerve system as nerve system transform messages between body and brain.